MIMS UIL 2020-2021

-Number Sense (3rd – 5th Grade)
+Number Sense (3rd, 4th, and 5th Grade)

 Every day, individuals are called upon to use their ability to make quick mental calculations to make decisions.
 The developmental of such abilities should be an integral part of the math curriculum.

 Reading literature out loud provides opportunities for students to analyze the text, to grow and to develop as a performer, to communicate a message to an audience and to perform an artistic creation.
-The oral reading competition should be an extension of the classroom literary and language arts activities in poetry, short stories and children’s fiction.
+The oral reading competition should be an extension of the classroom literary and language arts activities in poetry, short stories, and children’s fiction.

-Reading Writing (3rd 5th Grade)
+Ready Writing (3rd, 4th, and 5th Grade)

 Texas has put a great emphasis on writing skills at all levels of school and all levels of state wide testing.
-Reading Writing builds those skills and helps students refine their writing abilities.
+Ready Writing builds those skills and helps students refine their writing abilities.
 In particular, this contest helps them to learn to write clearly and correctly a paper that is interesting and original.

-Social Studies (5th Grade)
+Social Studies (4th/5th Grade)

 This contest is designed to encourage students to expand their knowledge of social studies, particularly in the areas of history, government systems, economics, citizenship, and culture.

-Spelling (2nd – 5th Grade)
+Spelling (3rd, 4th, and 5th Grade)

 The spelling contest is designed to expose students to a wide variety of vocabulary words.
 It is not contest of memorization.
 Emphasis is placed on the rules of the English language, meanings and definitions, and root words.

-Storytelling (2nd and 3rd Grade)
+Storytelling (2nd/ 3rd Grade)

-To tell a story, the participant must develop skills is listening, thinking and speaking.
+To tell a story, the participant must develop skills is listening, thinking, and speaking.
 This contest also allows for the development of creative expression, something being given more attention in the professional world.
 For practice, teachers can use stories from any good children’s books or magazines.